ChaitanayMittal/color-guess-game/README.md

 # color-guess-game
-Guess the color from given RBG value.
+Guess the color from given RGB value.